 Board of Appeals.
 The provisions relating to the Board of Appeals in this chapter shall also apply to the extraterritorial district.

 Bed-and-breakfast establishments are permitted by conditional use permit, provided that the following conditions are complied with:

-A. The owner of the premises shall comply with all provisions of W.S.A. ch.
+The owner of the premises shall comply with all provisions of W.S.A. ch.
 254 and with Chapter HSS 197 of the Wisconsin Administrative Code and shall obtain all permits and licenses required by such licensure regulations.
-Editor's Note: Amended at time of adoption of Code (see Ch.
-1, General Provisions, Art.
-I).

 Day-care centers and preschool nurseries in multiple-family residential districts only are permitted by conditional use permit.

 Reuse of public buildings for commercial/multiple-family residential uses are permitted by conditional use permit.
 The purpose of this provision is to permit reuse of public buildings, such as governmental offices and churches, which are of historic or architectural significance to the community.
 Such public buildings, upon compliance with the following conditions, may be used for commercial or multiple-family purposes.
 It is intended that such reuse of public structures will prevent such structures from falling into disrepair.
 The permit shall be discretionary based on a finding that reuse of the property will not have substantial negative impact on the surrounding neighborhood.
 Criteria of review shall include, but not be limited to: